curioustorvald/Terrarum-sans-bitmap/README.md

 **Font demo** — head to the **Release** tab

 This font is a bitmap font used in my game project, Terrarum (hence the name).
-It Supports ExtA, Romanian (subset of ExtB), Cyrillic (Russian, Bulgarian, Serbian), Greek, Chinese, Japanese and Korean.
+It Supports Latin-1 Supplement, Latin Ext-A, Latin Ext-B (already covers more than 90% of european languages), Cyrillic (Russian, Bulgarian, Serbian), Greek, Chinese, Japanese and Korean.

 The code for the fonts are meant to be used with Slick2d (extends ```Font``` class).
 If you are not using the framework, please refer to the __Font metrics__ section to implement the font metrics correctly on your system.